bobosola/HTMLtoRSS/README.md

 It inserts the extracted text into your RSS.xml file as a new `item` element with any relative image and link URLs corrected accordingly.
 It is designed for occasional bloggers who create static HTML pages and who wish to easily add an RSS feed to their site.

-There is also a demo `RSS.xml` file with instructions below for setting up a new RSS feed from scratch.
+There is also a demo `rss.xml` file with instructions below for setting up a new RSS feed from scratch.

 ## Functionality